By Deborah Jeanne Sergeant

 “When anyone takes pain medication, it’s because they have inflammatory pain,” said physician Rosalind Hayes, with Rochester Fertility Care.
 “It’s hard to separate the underlying pain from medication.
 Inflammation is bad for everything in our bodies.”

 Men can improve their sperm count through many other means, too.
 Hayes advises men to stop smoking cigarettes, drinking excessive alcohol and using marijuana or other illicit drugs, including anabolic steroids.
+Men with low testosterone levels may also participate in a Low T Program that will help increase their testosterone levels naturally.

 Some prescription medication may interfere with sperm count, so men should consult with their care providers.